 In a time of grief, confusion and rage, calls for hate crime legislation from the Asian and Asian American community were a heavy reality to confront.
 In our “scramble for legibility,” people often mistaken state protection for safety.
 And at the same time, if we are truly to understand intersectionality and cross-racial solidarity, we must find alternatives to the police on our streets and in our own heads.
-I was incredibly grateful for the Co-Founders of People’s Collective for Justice and Liberation, Dr. DJ Kuttin Kandi and Gregory Cendana, for the opportunity to make an offering to our community.
-It was a chance to heal without the furthering trauma of the state, and a chance for others to understand liberation that didn’t come at the cost of others’, particularly Black, Indigenous, disabled, queer and trans people of color.
+It was a chance to heal without furthering the trauma of the state, and a chance for others to understand liberation that didn’t come at the cost of the people, particularly Black, Indigenous, disabled, queer and trans people of color.

 Committing to an Abolitionist Framework

-Several organizers worked tirelessly and collectively to write a moving and nuanced pledge for organizations to sign and commit to deepening their relationship to abolition.
-The pledge named hard things like, being transparent about funding and ensuring grassroots, abolitionist organizations were lifted up for their work through direct funding, or understanding both the suffering and privilege of Asian and Asian American communities in the eyes of the police state.
-You can read and sign the full pledge thanks to 18 Million Rising.
+Several organizers wrote a moving and nuanced pledge for organizations to sign and commit to deepening their relationship to abolition.
+The pledge named hard things like, being transparent about funding or understanding both the suffering and privilege of Asian and Asian American communities in the eyes of the police state.
+You can read and sign the full pledge here.

 The design of the campaign began from a place of self-reflection.
 The mechanical claw extracting the police car from the figure’s head is a call to end the policing mentality within ourselves — to deepen our relationships with each other so that no one is thrown away or sacrificed to the state.
 I pulled police reports like the one from the infamous Peter Liang case for background imagery, to underscore that policing is an Asian/Asian American issue.